LATAEVIA/EMBER-Wk4-Question-Answer-Cont/README.md

-# _Epicodus JavaScript Week 4 Independent Project: Question Answer Continued_
+# _Question Answer Continued_

-#### _A web application that mimics a message board.
-Users can view, add and edit questions, and add answers to existing questions.
-Also added computed property, helper, and intergrated service, 06/08/2016_
+#### _A continuation of [Question Answer] (https://github.com/LATAEVIA/Question-Answer-Message-Board.git) with added computed property, helper, and integrated service, 06/08/2016_

 #### By _**LaTaevia**_

+## Description

+_A web application build as a review of competencies in the following: using routes to control navigation through an Ember.js application, using Handlebars to create dynamic elements in templates, persisting data with models, Ember Data and Firebase, manipulating data between models and templates using components, and creating a working application using Ember._

 ## Prerequisites